 Tesla Inc. is engaged in designing, developing, manufacturing, and sales of fully electric vehicles (EVs).
 In addition, the company generates energy and manufactures energy storage systems.
 Furthermore, the company provides after-sales services such as installation and maintenance of energy systems.
 Tesla Inc. is the world’s first vertically-integrated company for the sustainable energy sector, offering end-to-end clean energy products, including generation, storage, and consumption.
 Tesla Inc. produces and sells three fully electric vehicles: Model S sedan, Model X- sport utility vehicle, and Model 3 sedan.

-Honda Motor Co., Ltd. is engaged in development, manufacturing, and distribution of motorcycles, power products, automobiles, and other products worldwide.
+Honda Motor Co., Ltd. is engaged in the development, manufacturing, and distribution of motorcycles, power products, automobiles, and other products worldwide.
 The company’s shares trade on the New York Stock Exchange, Tokyo Stock Exchange, as well as exchanges in Nagoya, Osaka, Sapporo, London, Paris, Kyoto, Switzerland, and Fukuoka.

 In addition, the company sells spare parts and offers after-sale services through retail dealers or independent distributors.
 The company has around 89 plants in 33 countries worldwide.
-These plants are located in China, US, Pakistan, Canada, UK, Belgium, Japan, Brazil, Mexico, Malaysia, New Zealand, Indonesia, Philippines, India, Thailand, Turkey, Vietnam, Peru, Argentina, and Taiwan.
+These plants are located in China, the US, Pakistan, Canada, the UK, Belgium, Japan, Brazil, Mexico, Malaysia, New Zealand, Indonesia, Philippines, India, Thailand, Turkey, Vietnam, Peru, Argentina, and Taiwan.

 General Motors Company is engaged in designing, building, and selling trucks, cars, crossovers, and automobile parts across the globe.
 The company operates through four business segments namely: GM International, GM North America, GM Cruise, and GM Financial.
 The company primarily sells its vehicles under brand names that include Buick, Chevrolet, Cadillac, GMC, Holden, Baojun, Jiefang, and Wuling.
 Additionally, the company offers connected security, safety, and mobility solutions for retail and fleet customers.
-Solutions include stolen vehicle assistance, automatic crash response, roadside assistance, remote door unlocks, dealer maintenance notifications, turn-by-turn navigation, hands-free calling, vehicle location services, smart driver, marketplace.
+Solutions include stolen vehicle assistance, automatic crash response, roadside assistance, the remote door unlocks, dealer maintenance notifications, turn-by-turn navigation, hands-free calling, vehicle location services, smart driver, and marketplace.